Top, bottom, and versatile: Top

-Trevor Hart of the Centers for Disease Control and Prevention (CDC) found that self-identified tops were more likely to act as the penetrative partner in other sexual activities (besides anal intercourse), including oral sex and sex toy play.

 Bottom

 A bottom is usually the receptive partner during sexual penetration.
 This frequently refers to MSM who are penetrated via the anus during anal sex.
-Bottom is also used as a verb meaning "to be penetrated by another, whether anally or orally".
+Bottom is also used as a verb meaning "to be penetrated by another, whether anally or orally."
 Bottom may also describe a wider social context of submission within a romantic or sexual relationship, though this element does not apply to all people who prefer to bottom.
+For example, a power bottom may refer to someone who takes a more dominant role while being the receptive partner.